Video appears to show police punch, tase black man who died

 Video on KSLA shows an April 5 altercation between Tommie Dale McGlothen, 44, and four police officers in the northern Louisiana city of Shreveport.
 McGlothen died April 6 at a local hospital, according to the coroner.

 In the 4 1/2 minute video, which the station shot off of the cellphone of a person who the station said witnessed the altercation, officers can be seen wrestling with a man on the ground with at least one officer punching him repeatedly and another appearing to hit him with a baton.
 A voice can be heard saying that the officers were using a Taser on the man.
+The man can be seen kicking at police officers.

 At one point police get the man to his feet with his hands appearing to be handcuffed behind him and he immediately falls or is pushed backward to the ground.
 After getting him up again, they then walk him over to the police vehicle, push him against it and his head hits the hood.